Historic Flight Foundation

-The aircraft have been fully restored to flying condition, and fly regularly at monthly summer Fly Days, HFF's September Vintage Aircraft Weekend, and Paine Field's Aviation Day in May.
+The museum aircraft had been fully restored to flying condition, and flew regularly at monthly summer Fly Days, HFF's September Vintage Aircraft Weekend, and Paine Field's Aviation Day in May.
 The aircraft also fly at air displays throughout the Western United States and Canada.

 HFF hosts educational programs throughout the year.
 This includes a STEM program for primary through high school students, historic airplane ground schools, and flight training in historic aircraft.
 Speakers from HFF's Speaker's Bureau regularly present educational programs about aviation topics and airplanes in the collection.

-HFF also restores historic aircraft to flying condition.
-Some of this restoration work is done in-house at HFF's hangar where visitors can watch as the work is performed.
-Other restoration work is done by outside organizations that specialize in restoration of specific aircraft types.
+HFF also restored historic aircraft back to flying condition.
+Some of this restoration work was done in-house at HFF's hangar where visitors can watch as the work is performed.
+Other restoration work was done by outside organizations that specialize in restoration of specific aircraft types.
 Two of Historic Flight's aircraft won awards for their restoration work at the National Aviation Heritage Invitational at the California Capital Airshow in September 2017.